ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 :::

-Do you *see* that Graph 1 and Graph 2 must have exactly the same number of vertices, te=he same number of arrows and have the same connectivity?
-In other words, Graph 1 and Graph 2 are ONE and SAME for all practical purposes.
+Are you convinced that Graph 1 and Graph 2 must have exactly the same number of vertices, the same number of arrows and have the same connectivity?
+In other words, Graph 1 and Graph 2 are ONE and the SAME for all practical purposes.

 :::{note}

-When Graph 1 and Graph 2 has injections in either directions, the each injection is called an **isomorphism**.
-"Iso" means *Same*.
+In computational terms, we say that Graph 1 and Graph 2 are the same when,

+* There is a graph morphism from Graph 1 to Graph 2
+* There is a graph morphism from Graph 2 to Graph 1
+* For any vertex or arrow in Graph 1, following the morphism from Graph 1 followed by the morphism from Graph 2 results in the same effect as the "be-as-you-are" arrow for Graph 1.
+* For any vertex or arrow in Graph 2, following the morphism from Graph 2 followed by the morphism from Graph 1 results in the same effect as the "be-as-you-are" arrow for Graph 2.
 :::

+In the next chapter, we will see that the ability of comparing two graphs and saying if they are the same is quite ubiquitious.

 ### Avoiding dangling edges

-It may seem like collapsing parts of the directed graph this way would be an undesirable thing to do.
+Getting back to general graph morphisms, tt may seem like collapsing parts of the directed graph this way would be an undesirable thing to do.
 After all, we have to be so careful about _breaking_ a graph, which would violate our `DANGLING EDGE CONDITION` and ruin any underlying model.
 Doesn't coarse-graining our graph pose a similar risk?

 It turns out that under the right circumstances, merging parts of a graph won't actually pose any danger to the integrity of the underlying model.